James E. Billie: Marriage and family

-Billie has six children.
+Billie has eight children.
 The first three were from a marriage with Bobbie, a Panther clan member.
 The next three from his second spouse, to whom he is estranged.
-He currently lives near the shores of Lake Okeechobee on reservation lands with his longtime companion Maria and their two young children.
+He currently lives near the shores of Lake Okeechobee on reservation lands with his longtime wife, Maria and their two children Eecho and AUBEE.
+Both Eecho, and AUBEE, Broadway Star, attribute their success to their parents, James E Billie and Maria Billie.

 In addition to politics and business, Billie became a musician and songwriter.
 His band The Shack Daddies plays what he dubs "swamp-rock," a style of folk rock.
 In 1999, he was nominated for a Grammy for his song “Big Alligator” on his album, Alligator Tears.
 That same year, Billie helped the Vermont jam band Phish arrange their two-day New Year's Eve festival at the Big Cypress reservation, which brought 80,000 of the group's fans to a pasture on Seminole land.
 Billie performed two of his songs with the group during their Dec 30 performance.

 In February 2012, Billie suffered a stroke, causing him to temporarily vacate his office.